 The International Monetary Fund (IMF) has recently reiterated a stronger outlook for Asia Pacific, suggesting that the region remains the most dynamic in the global economy.
-Cushman & Wakefield’s Q1 2018 Asia Pacific Office Overview report echoes a similar outlook, particularly for the region’s office market.
+Cushman & Wakefield’s Q1 2018 Asia Pacific Office Overview report echoes a similar outlook, particularly for the region’s office property market.

 According to the report, the region’s demand gains will be sustained by stronger economic growth, solid fundamentals across major office markets, and continued momentum in office occupying sectors.